Deaquay/comfyui-mute-bypass-by-ID/README.md

 * **Triple**: *(legacy)*: mute/bypass any combination of 1–3 nodes.
 Kept for compatibility — use the growable Single node instead.
 * **AA/BB**: *(legacy)*: switches two A/B pairs at once.
 Kept for compatibility — use the growable A/B node instead.

-⭐ If these nodes save you time, a star helps other ComfyUI users find them.

 ---